Vincent Hanley visits Ireland's new National Concert Hall ahead of its official opening.

 The chances are that you could build a new hall and it could be a complete flop.

 When work began on the repurposing of the building, the roof had to be completely removed while at the same time protecting the decorative plasterwork inside the building.
 An acoustic consultant was employed to provide advice on achieving the best possible result.
-The aims was retain as much of the existing classical structure and decorative plasterwork as possible.
+The aim was to retain as much of the existing classical structure and decorative plasterwork as possible.
 Balconies were constructed and perspex discs were installed on the ceiling to assist with acoustics.

 Seating was also a major consideration in the design process with consideration given to the quantity of fabric and reflective surfaces.
 The empty seats assimilate the average person so that if the hall is partially empty, the acoustics remain the same.
 The seats in the balcony have higher backs to provide better sound reflections around the ears.